 Associated Students of Western Washington University

-Sustainable Action Fund Committee– Rules of Operation
+Sustainability, Equity and Justice (SEJ) Committee– Rules of Operation

-SUSTAINABLE ACTION FUND PROGRAM
+SUSTAINABILITY, EQUITY AND JUSTICE FUND PROGRAM

 Mission Statement

-The Sustainable Action Fund (SAF) Grant Program promotes student development opportunities through the implementation and support of sustainable practices at Western Washington University.
+The Sustainability, Equity and Justice Fund Grant Program promotes student development opportunities through the implementation and support of sustainable environmental, social, human health and economic practices at Western Washington University.

-SAF Committee
+SEJ Committee

-The Sustainable Action Fund Committee provides program oversight to the SAF, provides budgetary direction and approval, and determines project application approval.
-The SAF Committee upholds the SAF Mission to support social, environmental, and economic sustainability on our campus and community, as well as to provide student engagement and development opportunities.
+The Sustainability, Equity and Justice Committee provides program oversight to the SEJ, provides budgetary direction and approval, and determines project application approval as guided by the tier system and rubric.
+The SEJ Committee upholds the SEJ mission to support social, environmental, human health and economic sustainability on our campus and community, as well as to provide student engagement and development opportunities.

-The SAF Committee acts in accordance with the SAF Committee Charge & Charter and the SAF Rules of Operation.
+The SEJ Committee acts in accordance with the SEJ Committee Charge & Charter and the SEJ Rules of Operation.

 Grant Program

-The SAF Program funds grants for innovative student-driven project proposals that fit within the mission and priorities of the SAF Program.
+The SEJ program funds grants for innovative student-driven project proposals that fit within the mission and priorities of the SEJ program.

 The program awards grants in the following areas:

-Tier 1 Grants: wage grants, professional development grants, research grants, event/workshop grants

-Tier 2 Grants: purchasing grants

-Tier 3 Grants: projects that are multi-stakeholder and/or “complex”
+Club Grants: One per AS club.

+Small Grants: Suggested one stakeholder.

+Medium Grants: Suggested two stakeholders

+Large Grants: No restrictions.

 PROGRAM OVERSIGHT

-Program Advisement The SAF Committee shall offer interpretations and advisement to the SAF Operations Staff in regards to program direction and decision making based on the values of the SAF Program.
+Program Advisement The SEJ Committee shall offer interpretations and advisement to the SEJ Operations Staff in regards to program direction and decision making based on the values of the SEJ Program.

-Sets and Interprets Fee Language In the event that the SAF Fee is up for reauthorization, the SAF Committee will develop and approve the language for the ballot as well as determine the fee amount.
+Sets and Interprets Fee Language In the event that the SEJ Fee is up for reauthorization, the SEJ Committee will develop and approve the language for the ballot as well as determine the fee amount.
 Following a majority vote to approve the language, final approval of ballot language will be from the AS Board of Directors through the AS VP for Student Life.
-Additionally, any needed interpretation of the fee language shall be from the SAF Committee by consensus of the committee, or a majority vote.
+Additionally, any needed interpretation of the fee language shall be from the SEJ Committee by consensus of the committee, or a majority vote.
+The first draft of the referendum must be seen by the committee by the end of fall quarter of a renewal year.

-Ensures Appropriate Use of Student Funds The SAF Committee works to ensure the fair and equitable use of student funds, prioritizing projects that best supports the goals and values of the program.
-This will be done through the utilization of the SAF Scoring Rubric for project evaluations.
+Ensures Appropriate Use of Student Funds The SEJ Committee works to ensure the fair and equitable use of student funds, prioritizing projects that best supports the goals and values of the program.
+This will be done through the utilization of the SEJ Scoring Rubric for project evaluations.

-BUDGET APPROVAL The Sustainable Action Fund Budget is created by the SAF Operations and approved by the SAF Committee.
-The SAF Budget contains the Operating Budget and Non-Operating Budget.
+BUDGET APPROVAL The Sustainability, Equity and Justice Fund Budget is created by the SEJ Operations and approved by the SEJ Committee during fall quarter.
+The SEJ Budget contains the Administrative Budget and Projects Budget.
+The Budget Authority will provide quarterly updates to the committee.

 Administrative Budget